31st ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems

 Registration and Presentation

-At least one author per accepted research, systems, industrial experience, demonstration, or vision paper must register and attend the conference (in person or virtually) to present the accepted submission.
+At least one author per accepted research, systems, industrial experience, demonstration, or vision paper must register and attend the conference (in person) to present the accepted submission.
 Otherwise, the accepted submission will not appear in the conference proceedings or in the ACM Digital Library version of the conference proceedings.

 One-day and half-day workshops will be held on the first day of the conference.
 Workshop proposals are to be submitted in PDF format to the Workshops Chairs (call for proposals to be posted).
 The proceedings of the workshops will appear in the ACM Digital Library.
 All proposers and organizers of accepted workshops must register for the workshop or the workshop will be canceled.